astaykov/WaMediaWeb/Readme.txt

 		void CreateAsset(string pathToFile) - Creates asset from local filename.
 So far, this is the only option we have with the current .NET API. void Publish(string assetId) - tries to publish the asset (executing PUBLISH action).
 Not working on the WAMS so far - the WAMS is having issues publishing the asset void AssignThumbnail(string assetId) - tries to assign thumbnail to an existing asset.
 Not working (not implemented) due to too much overhead complexity for implementing such a trivial feature
+  [new] void DelteAsset(string assetId) - deletes an Asset.
+Of course by removing associated locators and content keys first

   IJobService - contract for managing Media Services Jobs
         IMediaService MediaService  - reference to the IMediaService